ena-infrastructure/specifications/ena-oauth2-chaining.md

 - The authorization server in the target domain MUST support JWT authorization grants as defined in \[[RFC7523](#rfc7523)\] and as profiled by this specification.

-- The authorization server in the originating domain MUST NOT assume that the authorization server in the target domain supports OAuth 2.0 Token Exchange.
-Authorization grants issued for cross-domain use therefore MUST NOT include constructs specific to \[[RFC8693](#rfc8693)\].

 - The key used by the authorization server in the originating domain MUST be known to the authorization server in the target domain.

 - The issuer identifier of the authorization server in the originating domain MUST be known to the authorization server in the target domain and associated with the correct key and configuration.